diegoroccia/salt-vagrant/README.md

 Vagrantfile to start a salt setup. you can choose the number of masters and minions.
 All the masters will share the same key and the minions will be configured in multimaster mode (connected to all the masters)

+## Requirements

+* vagrant
+* virtualbox

+it should work also with KVM but I didn't check.

 ## Configuration

 To be changed in the Vagrantfile